Sustainable Development Goals

 16.9.1Proportion of children under 5 years of age whose births have been registered with a civil authority, by age

-75% of children under 5 worldwide have had their births registered, according to the lastest data from 2021.
+77% of children under 5 worldwide have had their births registered, according to the lastest data from 2022.
 While many regions have achieved universal (or near universal) registration coverage, low registration levels persist in other regions.
-In Oceania and Sub-Saharan Africa, only 27% and 45% of children under 5 have had their birth registered.
+In Oceania and Sub-Saharan Africa, only 27% and 50% of children respectively under 5 have had their birth registered.

 Target 16.10